timurista/css-architecture/README.md

 8. Thou shalt comment all magic numbers and browser hacks
 9. Thou shalt not inline images
 10. Thou shalt not write complicated CSS when simple CSS will work just as well

+## Global Styles?
+When the need arises, the author of Enduring CSS advocates us a globalCSS file.
+> In that folder would be any variables, mixins, global image assets, any font or iconfont files, a basic CSS reset file and any global CSS needed.

+### Pros
+* Reasoning about the Component architecture is more consistent with the actual js arhiecture
+* The use of micro-namespacing helps declutter competing component styling in the app
+* single class keeps specificty in check

+### Cons
+* like with BEM's modifiers, state changes don't fit easily into the concept of a variant
+* animations? what if you wanted to signal the transitional states of a component (fly-in onload)
+* It can be easy to overmodularize and make everything a component

+## Inline Styles you say?

+There's a general beef against using CSS.
+The main problems with CSS are that:
+* everything is basically global, they are matched against everything in the DOM.
+* Optimization could be improved by keeping styling closer to the source.
+CSS can grow over time making your app much slower.
+And finally, if you're already in JS context, you can make styling more dynamic.
+Abstracting it out to a javascript module would be an alternative approach.

+## Styles.js
+Instead of a css file, you would use key-value pairs to maintain your code.

+### Pros
+* Closer to the DOM

+### Cons
+* more difficult to revise or modify a traditional site
+* coupling of how a site looks vs how it functions
+* javascript is not fast, css is faster.

+### Summary of the above approaches

+* You can do a compositional level approach using classes "p(10px) m(10px)" like that advocated by Atomic Css.
+* You can use Single Class Rules, like BEM which enforces class pattern
+* There are BEM variants which try to keep styling close to the source
+* There are BEM variants one called Enduring CSS which uses sc-Component_Node-variant
+* There's a growing request to use inline styles

 ## Extra resources
 [Compare Selector Speed](https://benfrain.com/selector-test/)